For important information about Organic Waste Recycling start dates and green bin information/presentations: Read more in “Homes Serviced by the City”

 Collection recycling

 Implementing Senate Bill 1383 requires extensive procedural changes and significant coordination.
-The City of San Diego is developing collection operations, amending agreements with non-exclusive franchise haulers, amending the City’s municipal code, enacting building requirements, preparing enforcement responsibilities and strategizing public education and outreach efforts.
+The City of San Diego has updated collection operations, amended agreements with non-exclusive franchise haulers, amended the City’s municipal code and provided outreach and education to residents and businesses that will continue into the future.
 Participation in this exciting new organic waste recycling program is vital to San Diego's future.

-Food and yard waste collected will be recycled using:
+Food and yard waste collected is recycled using:

 • Composting facilities that make soil amendments, materials that are added to soil to change and improve it.